|Lecture||Lec #1 TR 10:10-11:25||Lec #2 MWF 10:10-11:00|

 Prof. Haynes is the co-PI of the ALFALFA survey, including the Undergraduate ALFALFA Team.
 The Cornell ExtraGalactic Group observes a lot with the Arecibo telescope -- Perhaps you saw this telescope in the films "Golden Eye" or "Contact".

-Our recent work on Fast Radio Bursts got quite a bit of coverage in the media, including the New York Times and the Washington Post.
-One of the co-authors was an undergraduate summer student in the Cornell REU program!
+Our work on Fast Radio Bursts has been highlighted on the cover of Nature both in 2017 and in 2018.
+Articles about the work appeared in the New York Times (in 2017 and in 2018), the Washington Post (2017, and 2018), as well as many other outlets.
+One of the co-authors of our 2017 paper was an undergraduate summer student in the Cornell REU program!